 - We work with your schedule.
 Group schedules are inflexible and will proceed whether you're there or not.
 If you miss a session you'll be forced to wait and join a later group.

 - You'll develop at your own natural pace, not at a standardized pace set for a diverse group of total strangers.

 - We schedule 8 hours training at the pool: 3 hours on the deck and 5 hours in the water.
 Compare that to a full group dive shop course, where you should expect to get less than one hour of personal attention from the instructor at the pool before your ocean dives.

 - Private training is the most efficient way to develop your skills.
 You will not be obliged to waste any precious time or tank air kneeling on the bottom in a cloud of silt, watching others in a group demonstrate their skills while waiting your turn to perform.

 - Your practice time underwater will not be reduced or interrupted by any other student's problems or rapid air consumption.

 - You'll experience better diving conditions because groups always disturb the silty bottom and degrade the visibility.

 - You'll pay less for equipment purchases and rentals.
 Get 20% discounts at partner dive shops.

 - A Drysuit Specialty course (and certification card) can be added to the Open Water course for $300 ($375 if taken separately).
 This certification is required if you plan to rent drysuits in the future.

-PADI policy states that safety is the #1 objective on every dive, so would you ever entrust your personal safety to some uncertified novice and complete stranger?
+PADI policy states that safety is the #1 objective on every dive, so why would you ever entrust your personal safety to some other uncertified novice and complete stranger?